Tour Code : EN-011

 Overnight in a lovely thermal hotel in Pamukkale.
 (Breakfast - Dinner)

-** Note: Ayasuluk Hill, where St. John lived, is very special because 3 important places of worship of the 3 major religions exist here in the same place.
-Temple of Artemis for Paganism, St. John Church for Christians. and Isabey Mosque, the place of worship for Muslims.
-The distance between the temples of these 3 religions is 100 - 300 meters as they face each other.
+Note: Ayasuluk Hill, where St. John lived, is a special place because three important places of worship for the three major religions coexist here: the Temple of Artemis for Paganism, the St. John Church for Christians, and the Isabey Mosque, the place of worship for Muslims.
+The distance between the temples of these three religions ranges from 100 to 300 meters, as they face each other.

 Overnight stay in Kuşadası or Izmir. ( Breakfast -Dinner )

-At the end of the tour, we will have lunch at a local restaurant and continue on our journey to Istanbul (approx. 4 hrs).
-Accommodation at our hotel in Istanbul.
-(Breakfast.)
+At the end of the tour, we will have lunch at a local restaurant and continue our journey to Istanbul (approx. 4 hrs).

-Free time until your transfer to the airport.
-Our tour concludes with your private transfer to Istanbul Airport for your departure flight.
-We hope to see you on another Turkey tours.
-(Breakfast.)
+Free time until your transfer to Istanbul Airport.
+Our tour concludes with your transfer to the Airport for your departure flight.
+We hope to see you on another Turkiye tour.
+(Breakfast)

-We can create a tour program upon your request and offer an itinerary that suits your personal, educational, cultural, and budgetary requirements.
-Please contact us with your requests. ( Breakfast )
+Upon your request, we can create a tour program and offer an itinerary that suits your personal, educational, cultural, and budgetary requirements.
+Please get in touch with us with your requests.

 Double